 A lower UTI, the more common type, affects the lower part of the urinary tract, the urethra and urinary bladder.
 Infection of the urethra is called urethritis and of the bladder is called cystitis.
 If the kidney is infected, called pyelonephritis, this is an upper UTI, as the kidney is the highest part of the urinary tract.

 The design of the human body makes it so it isn’t difficult to get a bacterial UTI, because the infection comes from outside, through the urethra.
-Although the UTI is a sterile environment, free of bacteria, the genital area is not.
-The bacteria can be near the opening of the urethra and find its way in, either through wiping after going to the bathroom, sexual activity, or unsanitary conditions.
+Bacteria in the genital area can enter the urethra and the urinary tract, either because wiping after going to the bathroom, sexual activity, or unsanitary conditions.
 Once the bacteria has entered the urethra, the body tries its best to fight it off, but sometimes the immune system can’t do this, the bacteria multiply, and cause the infection.

 In the case of a fungal infection, usually the fungus gets to the urinary tract through the blood stream.
-Those who develop this type of infection are usually ill with a disease that has compromised their immune system, such as AIDS.
+(Sepsis and Fungal Infections) Those who develop this type of infection are usually ill with a disease that has compromised their immune system, such as AIDS.
 (Sepsis and HIV/AIDS)

 In general, women get more UTIs than do men and this increases with age.
 Statistics show that many women get more than one.
 Almost 20% of women who have had one UTI will go on to have a second.
 Of this 20%, 30% of those will have a third, and in turn, 80% of these women will have more.
 (NKUDIC)

 In the early stages of a lower UTI, you may feel: